adamalbrecht/ngOnboarding/README.md

 ![ngOnboarding Screenshot](https://raw.github.com/adamalbrecht/ngOnboarding/master/screenshot.png)

+## Demo

+You can find a very simple example of ngOnboarding [here](http://adamalbrecht.github.io/ngOnboarding/).

 ## The Basics
 To use the library, add the JS and CSS file, then include the module in your app